-Internal Audit has concluded, overall, based on the scope and findings of work that it has performed and taking into account the individual strengths and areas for development identified, that substantial assurance can be given in relation to corporate governance, risk management and internal control arrangements.
+Internal Audit has concluded, overall, based on the scope and findings of work that it has performed and taking into account the individual strengths and areas for development identified, that substantial assurance can be given in relation to the County Council's corporate governance, risk management and internal control arrangements.

 In relation to internal controls, internal audit has concluded an overall substantial assurance over the control environment within the Council and its Directorate functions.
 This reflects a pattern of generally robust core support systems, with a number of exemplar areas identified.
 No incidences of material external or internal fraud or corruption have been detected or reported.
-Areas for further improvement have also been highlighted; more particularly the need to maintain controls and sustain improvements in transformational change programmes, ensure contract management is consistently effective and that policies and procedures are applied and enforced across the Council including its remote establishments

-The Council has been receptive to addressing issues raised by Internal Audit and has improved its performance in implementing agreed actions.
+Overall there has been an improvement in internal audit assurance levels compared to the previous year.
+Areas for further improvement have also been highlighted; more particularly the need to improve the monitoring of certain contracts; ensuring lessons are learnt from selected change programmes; that policies and procedures are consistently applied and enforced across the Council including its remote establishments.
+The Council has been receptive to addressing issues raised by Internal Audit and has achieved a good performance level in implementing agreed actions.
 This has been independently confirmed from the results of formal follow up work undertaken by the unit.